Ralph H. Cameron

-Ralph Henry Cameron (October 21, 1863 – February 12, 1953) was an American businessman, prospector and politician who served as both Arizona Territory's Delegate to Congress and as an Arizona United States Senator.
-As a Territorial delegate, he saw Arizona achieve statehood in 1912.
+Ralph Henry Cameron (October 21, 1863 – February 12, 1953) was an American businessman, prospector and politician who served as both Arizona Territory's delegate to Congress and as a United States senator for Arizona.
+As a territorial delegate, he saw Arizona achieve statehood in 1912.
 Cameron's greatest achievement in the US Senate was the authorization for the Coolidge Dam.

 On the business front, Cameron was active early in efforts to develop the Grand Canyon in what is now viewed as a classic example of rent-seeking.
 Toward this end, he often used his political influence to help his business interests.
 Popular among residents of northern Arizona for much of his political career, his fortunes changed after he reached the U.S. Senate and voters began to view his actions as self-serving.

 Background

 Cameron was born on October 21, 1863, to Henry and Abigail Ann (Jones) Cameron in Southport, Maine.
 He attended public schools until the age of thirteen when he left home for the fishing fleet working the Grand Banks of Newfoundland.
 Cameron would later claim that much of his knowledge came from the "School of Hard Knocks".
 After five years employment as a fisherman, Cameron moved to Boston where he became a store clerk.

 After reading John Wesley Powell's account of his 1869 exploration of the Colorado River, Cameron wanted to learn more about the American Southwest.
 This prompted him to quit his job and take a train to Flagstaff, Arizona Territory in 1883.
 He initially worked at a sawmill but shortly thereafter joined his brother, Niles, in operating a mercantile store.
 Two months after his arrival, Cameron visited the Grand Canyon.
 He explored the area for nine days on his first visit and returned a year later with Edward E. Ayer to investigate lumbering opportunities along the South Rim.
 The brothers eventually sold their store and focused on mining in the Grand Canyon.

 In 1890, Cameron assisted Peter Berry and his brother Niles in prospecting around the Grand Canyon.
 The trio established the Last Chance Mine.
 To improve access to the mine, Berry constructed a trail and a log cabin hotel in 1892 and 1893.